-But behind this simple project, there are hundreds of moving parts that have to be considered based on the choice.
-Housing is affected, food services are affected, cleaning services, campus security, and athletic staff is all affected, and this is just a fraction of the considerations.
-Creating some new method of delivering instruction becomes a logistical hazard of scheduling, staffing, planning, and measuring deliverables.
+But behind this seemingly simple project, there are hundreds of moving parts that have to be considered based on the choice.
+Housing is affected.
+Food services are affected.
+Cleaning services, campus security, and athletic staff are all affected.
+And this is just a fraction of the considerations.
+Creating some new method of delivering instruction can become a logistical hazard of scheduling, staffing, planning, and measuring deliverables.

-This is just one example of what all businesses have faced during the COVID-19 crisis as we closed doors and (for those who were able) moved to an increasingly work-at-home environment.
-Thank goodness, then, for project management and the techniques it has offered for uniting disparate groups and for tracking progress while organizations and their customers largely operate in the digital space.
+This is just one example of what all businesses have faced during the COVID-19 crisis, as we closed doors and (for those who were able) moved to an increasingly work-at-home environment.
+Thank goodness, then, for project management and its techniques that can unite disparate groups and track progress remotely while organizations and their customers are now largely operating in the digital space.
 These project management skills have helped make many professionals new normal-ready!

 What Project Management Has Offered

 A good project manager incorporates planning, scheduling, resource management, task management, and risk management into their process.
 They often must achieve this process while communicating among a diverse group of team members, including specialists, management, workers, and customers.
 To do so in a contained business environment is hard enough, but with team members now spread out in their various private spaces coordinating plans, communicating progress, and keeping team members on task has become exponentially more difficult.